THC vs. CBD: Understanding the Difference

 THC is the psychoactive compound that creates euphoria, alters perception, and makes you feel “high.”
 It’s why cannabis has been illegal in most places for decades.

-CBD is the non-intoxicating compound that offers wellness benefits without altering your state of mind.
+CBD is the non-intoxicating compound that does not alter your state of mind.
 You stay completely clear-headed.

 How THC Feels